Nordic Bronze Age: International contacts and trade

-The beginning of metal production and increased exchange appears at around 2100 BCE, when copper was imported from Slovakia via central Germany, and tin from the British Isles.
+Increased metal production and exchange appears at around 2100 BCE, when copper was imported from Slovakia via central Germany, and tin from the British Isles.
 The triangular network is relevant for a few centuries during the Late Neolithic (2250-1700 BCE) and the beginning of the Early Bronze Age (1700-1600 BCE).
 This triangular network is slightly older, as shown by the distribution of straight-walled cups in Denmark and central Germany/Bohemia, and Scandinavian flint axes found on the British Isles.
 Copper was also imported from Britain in the Early Bronze Age in exchange for amber.